ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 ### Locations

-In the **Locations** section, the system displays details about specific locations within the managed warehouse.
+In the **Locations** panel, the system displays details about specific locations within the managed warehouse.

 ![pictures](pictures/Managed_Warehouses_locations_04_06.png)